dsmagic12/powerbi-vizualizations-textFilter-dsmagic/README.md

 * the following style changes were implemented:
   * the background color of the textbox and its inline search button has been set to show the visual's background color through 40% transparent white
   * the background color of the clear button to the right of the textbox
+* the visual was built by navigating to the project folder, the running the package command via powershell `pbiviz package`

 ## How to Use It
 * Download the `src\textFilter25A4896A83E0487089E2B90C9AE57CDS.1.2.1.pbiviz` file